 On Sept.
 9, 1965, Hall of Famer Sandy Koufax pitched a perfect game against the Chicago Cubs at Dodger Stadium.
 Koufax retired 27 consecutive batters without allowing any to reach base, becoming the sixth pitcher of the modern era, and eighth overall, to throw a perfect game.
 The game was Koufax's fourth no-hitter, breaking Bob Feller's major league record of three.
 Koufax struck out 14 Cubs batters, the most ever recorded in a perfect game.
 Koufax threw 113 pitches during the game - 79 were strikes.

 Clayton Kershaw joined the pantheon of Dodger greats when he pitched his first career no-hitter, against the Colorado Rockies on June 18, 2014.
-The two-time National League Cy Young Award winner struck out a career-high 15 batters.
+The three-time National League Cy Young Award winner struck out a career-high 15 batters.
 Kershaw became the first pitcher in history to throw a no-hitter with no walks.
 The next morning, sports writers were unanimous in their praise - the Los Angeles Times called it the “best pitching performance ever;” the Washington Post named it “the best no-hitter of all time;” and ESPN said it was the “most dominant [no-hitter] ever.”
 Kershaw lost his bid for a perfect game on a seventh-inning error by shortstop Hanley Ramirez.
 Kershaw’s no-no was the second of the season for the Dodgers, following Josh Beckett’s no-hitter on May 25 against the Phillies in Philadelphia.
 Kershaw’s no-hitter was the 12th in Los Angeles Dodgers history and the 284th in Major League Baseball.

 An international sports phenomenon was born on April 9, 1981, when 20-year-old Fernando Valenzuela - the Dodgers No. 3 starter - took the mound to pitch on Opening Day in place of the injured Jerry Reuss.
 Valenzuela’s five-hit shutout of the Houston Astros jump-started an epic streak that will probably never be equaled.
 The numbers for his first eight starts are staggering: eight wins, seven complete games, five shutouts, with a 0.50 ERA.
 Nicknamed “El Toro” by his fans, Valenzuela became an instant icon, and “Fernandomania” took hold of baseball fans from L.A. to New York and beyond.
 Armed with a devastating screwball, Valenzuela was named the starting pitcher for the National League at the 1981 All-Star Game, the first of his six appearances.
 That same year, Valenzuela became the only player in Major League history to win the Rookie of the Year and the Cy Young Awards in the same season.
 In the postseason, he became the youngest pitcher to start the first game of a World Series, and helped the Dodgers beat the Yankees for their first World Championship since 1965.
 He excelled as a batter as well, earning the National League Silver Slugger Award for pitchers in 1981 and 1983.
 On June 29, 1990, Valenzuela pitched a no-hitter against the St. Louis Cardinals.
 Incredibly, it was the second no-hitter that day, after the Oakland A’s Dave Stewart no-hit the Toronto Blue Jays.
 It’s the only time in the modern era that two no-hitters were pitched on the same day.